voussoir/reddit/SubmissionRatio/README.md

 SubmissionRatio
 ===

 This measures the ratio of users' comments-to-submissions on your subreddit.
-If a users' ratio falls below a certain threshold, you may enact one or more punishment -- reporting, removing, or commenting.
+If a users' ratio falls below a certain threshold, you may enact one or more punishments -- reporting, removing, or commenting.

-The ratios can then be published to a subreddit wiki page.
+The ratios can then be published to a subreddit [wiki page](http://www.reddit.com/r/GoldTesting/wiki/heyo).

 #SETTING UP